Malaysia probes allegations of under-dosage of COVID-19 shots

-Malaysia on Monday said it was investigating allegations that some recipients of the AstraZeneca (AZN.L) COVID-19 vaccine were not injected with the correct dosage.
+KUALA LUMPUR (Reuters) - Malaysia on Monday said it was investigating allegations that some recipients of the AstraZeneca COVID-19 vaccine were not injected with the correct dosage.

 At least two recipients have said in recent days that they were given less than the required amount, posting videos on social media of the jab being administered to support their claim.